AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

     Follow these steps to create and bind a storage instance:

     1. In the left-side navigation pane, click **Instances**.
 On the **Instances** tab page that appears by default, select the created Message Queue for MQTT instance.
-    2. In the **Step 2: Configure Message Storage** section, click the **RocketMQ \>\>** box.
+    2. In the **Step 2: Configure Message Storage** section, click the **MQ \>\>** box.

         ![Bind an instance](images/47584_en-US.png "Bind an instance")

     3. In the **Configure Message Storage** dialog box, set the parameters based on the instance and your requirements.
-        -   If you have purchased a RocketMQ instance, select **Select Existing Instance**.
+        -   If you have purchased a MQ instance, select **Select Existing Instance**.
 A list of message storage instances that you have created \(purchased\) is displayed.
-Click an existing RocketMQ instance and then **OK** to complete the binding.
+Click an existing MQ instance and then **OK** to complete the binding.

             ![Select an existing instance](images/47580_en-US.png "Select an existing instance")

-        -   If you have not purchased a RocketMQ instance, do as follows:
+        -   If you have not purchased a MQ instance, do as follows:

-            -   Click **Create Shared Instance** to create a RocketMQ Standard Edition instance.
+            -   Click **Create Shared Instance** to create a MQ Standard Edition instance.
 Enter an instance name and description.
 Then, click **OK**.

                 ![Create a shared instance](images/47581_en-US.png "Create a shared instance")

-            -   Click **Purchase Platinum Instance** to create a RocketMQ Platinum Edition instance.
-Click **Buy RocketMQ Platinum** and follow the prompts on the page to complete the purchase \(creation\).
+            -   Click **Purchase Platinum Instance** to create a MQ Platinum Edition instance.
+Click **Buy MQ Platinum** and follow the prompts on the page to complete the purchase \(creation\).

                 ![Create a Platinum Edition instance](images/47582_en-US.png "Create a Platinum Edition instance")

-            After an instance is created, repeat [Step i](#li_6va_ldc_986) and [Step ii](#li_6yp_yg4_jom), select **Select Existing Instance**, click the created RocketMQ instance, and click **OK** to complete the binding.
+            After an instance is created, repeat [Step i](#li_6va_ldc_986) and [Step ii](#li_6yp_yg4_jom), select **Select Existing Instance**, click the created MQ instance, and click **OK** to complete the binding.

 4.  **Create a Topic**.

     To send and receive messages over MQTT, you must create an MQTT parent topic.
 Subtopics at different levels can be directly used in code without the need to create them.

     A one-to-one binding relationship is established between the Message Queue for MQTT instance and the storage instance.
 Therefore, the topic is actually created on the storage instance and mapped to the Message Queue for MQTT console.
-You can also perform all topic operations in the RocketMQ console.
+You can also perform all topic operations in the MQ console.

-    If you have already created a topic on the RocketMQ instance, you can use this topic directly.
+    If you have already created a topic on the MQ instance, you can use this topic directly.
 If you have not created any topics, perform the following steps:

     1. In the left-side navigation pane, click **Message Storage**.